Nonlinear stability for the Maxwell-Born-Infeld system on a Schwarzschild background: Morawetz estimates for Z and W : second step

 We now combine the results in Sections~\ref{sec:premora} and~\ref{sec:nonlstruct} in order to obtain, under the bootstrap assumptions, a non-degenerate Morawetz estimate for $\hat Z_{,I,j,k}$ and $\hat W_{,I,j,k}$ when the number of derivatives is high.
-Here we combine the structure of the nonlinear terms to obtain estimates on the RHS of the bounds in Section~\ref{sec:premora}.
+Here we combine the structure of the nonlinear terms to obtain estimates on the RHS of the inequalities of Section~\ref{sec:premora}.